ninezerozeronine/chip-computer/README.md

 To run the tests, run:

-    tox -e test
+    tox tests

 in the root directory.
+We need to specify the tests dir for now because there's lots of old tests being migrated from old_tests.

 Run: